Backroads Opens Doors to Cuba on New Educational Exchange Trip

 In 2013, Backroads also began offering both a biking tour and a hiking tour to Myanmar, a nation that has largely been closed to tourism until recently, but which gained attention after a visit by President Obama, as the first sitting US president to visit the Asian country.

-Backroads, founded in 1979 by Tom Hale, offers the most destinations, itineraries and annual departures in the active travel industry.
-Each year, the company hosts thousands of guests in hundreds of locations across the globe, 80% of whom are repeat guests or referrals.
-Backroads has been in business for more than 35 years, is a founding member of the Adventure Collection and, in 2013, was named one of the top 100 places to work by Outside magazine.
-For more information, please visit www.backroads.com or call 800-462-2848 daily, 6 a.m. to 6 p.m., Pacific Time.
+Backroads was founded in 1979 by Tom Hale.
+The company has been in business for more than 35 years and hosts thousands of guests in hundreds of locations across the globe, 80% of whom are repeat guests or referrals from past guests.
+Backroads was named one of the top 100 places to work by Outside magazine in 2014, and is a founding member of the Adventure Collection.
+For more information, please visit www.backroads.com or call 800-462-2848 daily, 6 am - 6 pm, Pacific time.